lmidy/FSND-LinuxServerConfig/README.md

 	```

 3. reload SSH using `service ssh restart`

+## 3.2 Validate and login as grader with your new access
 4. now you can use ssh to login with the new user you created

 	`ssh -i [privateKeyFilename] grader@35.182.177.173`

+## 4 Prepare your environment
-## Update all currently installed packages
+### 4.1 Update all currently installed packages

 	sudo apt-get update
 	sudo apt-get upgrade

-## Configure the local timezone to UTC
+## 4.2 Configure the local timezone to UTC
 1. Configure the time zone `sudo dpkg-reconfigure tzdata`
 2. It is already set to UTC.